dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 #####String length

-Suppose we want to find the size of our string.
+Suppose we want to find the length of our string.
 We can:

 ```
 var bluefish = "Dory";